Madonna fandom: Fans and Madonna's interaction

-Various celebrities have declared themselves to be Madonna fans.
-Mexican painter Alberto Gironella talked about his obsession with Madonna, and before he died said that his latest works "spin around her".
-Spanish actress Claudia Molina performed the tribute show Remember.
-Live tribute to Madonna (2019) as a result of her fandom.
-Sonic Youth member Kim Gordon explored in one of the chapters of Goodbye 20th Century the band's admiration toward Madonna.
-According to author Tyler Conroy, the band "refashioned itself as a Madonna tribute band" with the project "Ciccone Youth".

-According to Benyamin Cohen in 2019, some of "Israel's biggest stars are also Madonna fans", including Gal Gadot.
-Other public figures who have declared themselves fans include Britney Spears, Lady Gaga, and Taylor Swift.
-Journalist Mark Bowden has reported that General Secretary of the Workers' Party of Korea, Kim Jong-un, is a fan of her music.

-Stalkers
+Some public figures have also expressed admiration for her, including Mexican painter Alberto Gironella, who dedicated or drew inspiration from her in his later works.
+BBC journalist John Hand noted in 2001 that "It's becoming increasingly common for Madonna fans to achieve mini-celebrity status themselves".
+He was later described by the Australian newspaper The Age in 2002 as Madonna-phile due to his interest in the singer.
+According to BBC journalist Emily Mackay (2018), Madonna has been the subject of dedicated fan collections.
+She topped Record Collectors 100 Most Collectable Divas in 2008.

+Hacking and Stalking incidents

-From left to right: Cult leader David Koresh and a scene of amateur docudrama, LUV for Keeps: The Story of Madonna's Stalker (2012), based on Madonna and her stalker Robert Dewey Hoskins.
+From left to right: Cult leader David Koresh and a scene from LUV for Keeps: The Story of Madonna's Stalker (2012), based on Robert Dewey Hoskins.

 Through her career, Madonna experienced death threats from obsessed fans and house-break ins by stalkers.
 Examples include Todd Lawrence in 1994.
 During 1995 and 1996, Robert Dewey Hoskins, scaled the wall outside singer's Hollywood Hills estate.
-Hoskins, whom treated to kill Madonna, was condemned to 10 years in jail in 1996.
+Hoskins, who threatened to kill Madonna, was condemned to 10 years in jail in 1996.
+Madonna appeared in court to testify.
 In 2012, professor of forensic psychology Katherine Ramsland discussed his case and concluded that "Madonna's obsessive fan reflects our celebrity-centered culture".
 In 1993, media reported David Koresh was obsessed with Madonna and sometimes wanted to kill her.
 Through the 2000s and 2010s, similar situations and cases were reported by media.

 Madonna was also affected by fan hackers.
 In 2011, the "Madonnaleaks" conducted to arrest a Spaniard fan, after illegally leaking the demo of her song "Give Me All Your Luvin'".
 In 2015, after an international investigation assisted by the FBI, Adi Lederman from Israel was jailed for 14 months in Tel Aviv for hacking Madonna's computer and leaking her album Rebel Heart.